RobBednark/quiz-me/README.md

 1. copy database

 ### Docker Test Environment
 I got some docker containers setup for with the intent of making local testing easier.
-In order to use it you need to install docker and docker-compose, which is a util for managing sets of docker containers.
+In order to use it, you need to install docker and docker-compose, which is a util for managing sets of docker containers.

 There are two config files involved with the docker testing containers: